Tymeade/mona/README.md

 * `nodejs 8.4.0`
 * `npm 5.5.1`

-**Note** You probably shouldn't care of the versions.
+**Note** You probably shouldn't worry about the versions.
 I wrote these here because they are the ones which I'm testing on.

 ### Installation